 Mr. Yoshihara once had an apprentice from a Middle Eastern country who was sent by his king.
 The apprentice lived in Yoshihara‘s house with other Japanese apprentices.
 He was a very quiet good apprentice and had no problem with food, and he ate Japanese food with other Japanese apprentices.

 Mr. Yoshihara also told me that a king from a European country once visited his studio.
-The king gave Yoshihara his photo with his autograph as a gift.
+The king gave Yoshihara his photo with his autograph on it as a gift.
 Another story was that a famous Hollywood movie director ordered some swords and visited his house.
 It seems that it was about the same time I ordered him a sword for myself.
 The photo below is my sword made by him at that time.

 Yamamura-kun (we put “kun” at the end for male friends and “san” for female friends) and I were students at Mori Sensei‘s sword class together.
 He was the top student; I was almost the last.
 He is the direct line of Goro Nyudo Masamune (五郎入道正宗), the 24th generation.
 He now has a studio near Kamakura Station.
 But back then, he had a store almost in front of the Hachiman-gu Shrine (八幡宮) in Kamakura.

 We had one more person, Mr. Kurokawa (黒川), in our group.
 He is the owner of a big sword store in Tokyo, “Soken-do (霜剣堂).”
 We were all Kamakura residents then.
 We used to get together at Yamamura-kun’s store in front of the Hachiman-gu Shrine, having a good time and joking around in the store.

 Below is the information about their stores.

 To order a sword, you can contact: Yoshihara Yoshindo (吉原義人) 8-17-11 Takasago, Katsushika-Ku, Tokyo 125-0054 Japan Tel (03) 3607 – 5255